Dominic Russell is a Senior Associate working within Coleman Greig's Employment Law team.

-Dominic Russell is an employment law expert with significant experience acting for corporate clients and high net worth individuals in complex commercial and employment matters across a range of industries including banking, insurance, mining, construction and professional services.
+As an employment law expert with significant experience in complex commercial and employment litigation matters, Dominic acts for companies, boards and high net worth individuals across a range of industries - including financial services, insurance, engineering, mining, manufacturing, construction and professional services.

 Dominic's corporate advisory experience includes:

-- Acting and advising companies in relation to statutory and award compliance during major restructuring, including management of redundancies, transfer of employment and consultation obligations.
+- Advising and acting for companies with regard to statutory and award compliance during major restructuring; including management of redundancies, transfer of employment and consultation obligations.